Halt to Teck Frontier mine signals new fossil fuel exploration just not worth it

 "Non-proliferation" in both cases means a global halt to production.
 Ending exploration is the first of three points in the fossil fuel non-proliferation treaty.
 Says the Bulletin paper:

 - "Non-proliferation would prevent new exploration and production.
-This prevents the addition of unnecessary fossil fuels that lock-in catastrophic climate disruption, and it protects investments, workers and communities from becoming stranded."
+This prevents the addition of unnecessary fossil fuels that lock in catastrophic climate disruption, and it protects investments, workers and communities from becoming stranded."

 - "Disarmament would phase out existing stockpiles and production to align fossil fuel supply with internationally agreed climate goals in the Paris Agreement."